frenchja/SAPATools/README.md

 ```

 If you like playing with updated, bleeding-edge code, you can use Hadley Wickam's
-`devtools` package to download the package from my Github repo:
+[`devtools`](https://github.com/hadley/devtools) package to download the package from my Github repo.
+Note that since the repository is currently private, you'll need to provide your Github username
+and password.

 ```r
 # install.packages('devtools')